TobaT3/DrawTk/README.md

 **Keep in mind that exporting will overwrite the previously generated file.
 If you dont want to lose a previously generated file, before you run another export operation move or rename the existing tkinter_drawing.png file (same goes for the .py files)**

 Click on the export to .png button.
-A file named tkinter_drawing.png should pop up in the directory where the main.py file is located.
+A file named tkinter_drawing.png should pop up in the directory where the main.py or drawtk.exe file is located.
 Open it in whatever program you want!

 ## Thanks to: